LoganC-Coding/OOP2Group2Final-Project/README.md

 *   **Active Order View (`OrderDisplayPage.razor`):** Card-based display of orders fetched from the database that haven't been finalized (no transaction record).
 Includes status indicators and item lists.
 *   **Finish Order Functionality:** Button on served orders to remove them from the active view and delete corresponding records from the database (Order, OrderItem, Transaction).
 *   **Database Interaction:** Uses MySqlConnector to fetch and manipulate data from a MySQL database based on the defined ERD.
+*   **Transaction Functionality:** Contains methods for three types of orders: dine-in, takeout and online.
+Calculates the total amount to be payed, including additional fees.

 ## Technology Stack